wking/swc-boot-camps-v2/lessons/unb-git-local/tutorial.md

 The following commands show this in action:

+## Exercise: practice adding 1 new file.
+Add one line to a file called Autobiography.txt.
+Add and commit this file to git. ##
 ```
 $ echo "But the Mummy will appreciate the lack of humidity" >> mars.txt
 $ git diff